threekeytherapy/threekeytherapy.com/_projects/bodytherapy.md

 During a therapy session I will work with you to open the body and loosen the tensions and blockages that lie behind the physical and psychological ailments.
 This can include:

-### Relieve Tensions

-Use deep massage techniques, joint release, acupressure, and zone points to relax muscles, release joints, and ease neck and back tension.
+- **Relieve Tensions**: Use deep massage techniques, joint release, acupressure, and zone points to relax muscles, release joints, and ease neck and back tension.

-### Restore Nervous System Balance

-Remedy disturbances that can cause issues like digestive problems, neck tension, stress, anxiety, and depression.
+- **Restore Nervous System Balance**: Remedy disturbances that can cause issues like digestive problems, neck tension, stress, anxiety, and depression.

-### Connect Mind and Body

-Explore the relationship between the head's narratives and the body's signals by examining the connection between mental, physical and emotional states.
+- **Connect Mind and Body**: Explore the relationship between the head's narratives and the body's signals by examining the connection between mental, physical and emotional states.

-### Activate Self-healing Processes

-Create balance in your nervous system, open up the breathing, and activate flow in the body's energy system.
+- **Activate Self-healing Processes**: Create balance in your nervous system, open up the breathing, and activate flow in the body's energy system.
 When there is flow and movement, the body's own self-healing processes are automatically set in motion.

 ## What issues can it help me with?

 Manuvision body therapy can remedy a wide spectrum of physical and mental disorders, which can be rooted in everything from work injuries and physiological imbalances to mental states caused by stress, shock or trauma.

-### Typical Physical Problems
+**Typical Physical Problems**

 * Back, neck and lower back pain
 * Pain in shoulders, elbows, wrists, knees, ankles and hips